 The Elantra Coupe is the two-door version of Hyundai's strong-selling Elantra Sedan.
-It is intended to deliver the same safety and fuel economy found in the four-door, but in a sportier package aimed at youthful buyers seeking a more thrilling and stylish ride.
+It's designed to deliver the same safety and fuel economy found in the four-door, but in a sportier package aimed at youthful buyers seeking a more thrilling and stylish ride.

-Stylistically, the Coupe shares much with its sedan sibling, with the most obvious changes including a gracefully sloping roofline, side windows that sit flat rather than sweeping up and a more distinct lower character line (part of the car's "fluidic sculpture" surface detailing) that flows into the rear fender flare.
-More subtle alterations can be found in the newly triangular foglamps in addition to the lip spoiler and black plastic lower bumper around back.
+Stylistically, the Elantra Coupe shares much with its sedan sibling, with the most obvious differences including a gracefully sloping roofline, side windows that sit flat rather than sweeping up and a more distinct lower character line (part of the car's "fluidic sculpture” surface detailing) that flows into the rear fender flare.

-The two cars are identical in wheelbase, width and height, although the Coupe is actually about a half-inch longer than the four-door.
-As a result, the Coupe boasts a fairly spacious interior for its segment, complete with a larger trunk (14.8 cubic-feet) than any of its rivals.
+As it's nearly identical in length, width and height to the sedan, the coupe boasts a fairly spacious interior for its segment, complete with a larger trunk (14.8 cubic-feet) than any of its rivals.

 Standard and Optional Features

-The Technology package, available exclusively on auto-equipped SE models, includes a navigation system, 360-watt premium audio system, dual-zone automatic temperature control, automatic headlights, and a proximity key with push-button start.
+The optional Technology Package includes a navigation system with a seven-inch display, leather upholstery, 360-watt premium audio system, dual-zone automatic temperature control, automatic headlights, Hyundai's Blue Link telematics system, auto on/off headlights and a proximity key with push-button start.

 All Elantra Coupe models come standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, electronic brake-force distribution and brake assist.